 7.06 Shift differential on straight time days shall be paid at straight time, and on overtime days at the prevailing overtime rate.
 When additional shifts are worked for less than three (3) consecutive days, such work shall be considered overtime and paid for at the overtime rates provided.
-When an employee is required to work on the second or third shift and is an addition to the regular crew, he/she shall be paid at double time rates unless he/she completes three (3) consecutive shifts at the prevailing rate of pay.
+When an employee is required to work on the second or third shift and is an addition to the regular crew, they shall be paid at double time rates unless they complete three (3) consecutive shifts at the prevailing rate of pay.